 In many aspects, it's perfect.
 This can be an essay on how to write sci-fi, on how to unfold a premise, on how to ilustrate politics, on human behaviour, on the essence of societies.
 So simple, concise and powerful.
 It has the eloquence of allegories and the narrative prowess of timeless fables.
 And a legacy, probably, that will make it have people talk about its meaning and reach, for many years.

 Watching it again after so many years—and during a time when the very name M. Night Shyamalan elicits suspicion (snickers?)—I'm happy to report that THE VILLAGE is an equisitely crafted film about an elemental and pure love.
 Shyamalan may have fallen from grace, but it's not for lack of trying.
 As a métier and dramaturgist, he's in the full form here.
 Unequivocally romantic, THE VILLAGE may just be his best work.

 Not as bad as some claim, but still a tedious experience.
 While the atmosphere is seductive, the characters inhabiting Shyamalan's village seem so archetypical and devoid of authentic context that they're impossible to love or believe in.
 Great actors stumble around in a misty and solemn world devoid of charm, fiddling about with plot devices, which clumsily and unintentionally foreshadows the mandatory twist.

 M. Night Shyamalan is the preeminent melancholy auteur of our times.
-The general public continues to fix all their attention on "The Village's" divisive ending, overlooking the fact that the film is, by no exaggeration, one of the most moving and emotionally powerful works of the new millennium.
-This is the rare Hollywood production in which love is depicted as a pure, elemental force - a single hand reaching out into the void, sustained only by faith.
+The public continues to fix all their attention on "Village's" divisive ending, overlooking the fact that the film is one of the most moving and emotionally powerful works of the new millennium.
+This is the rare Hollywood movie in which love is depicted as a pure, elemental force - a single hand reaching out into the void, sustained only by faith.